Who is 'Girl With No Job' Claudia Oshry Soffer? Instagram star's controversy explained

 How "Girl With No Job" was born

-A New York City native, Claudia's internet fame started when she was a freshman at New York University.
+A New York City native, Claudia's Internet fame started when she was a freshman at New York University.
 At 19, Claudia landed an internship with a fashion company.
-To chronicle her daily struggles as a 19-year-old intern, she started the Tumblr "Girl With A Job," where she began posting funny memes and parodies that were relatable to college kids like herself.
+To chronicle her daily struggles as an intern, she started the Tumblr "Girl With A Job," where she began posting funny memes and parodies that were relatable to college kids like herself.

-She later deleted the account after realizing it was public, and was fired from the internship soon after, according to a 2017 profile of Soffer in Arcadia Magazine.
+She later deleted the account after realizing it was public, and was fired from the internship soon after, according to a 2017 profile of Claudia in Arcadia Magazine.

 After graduating from NYU in 2016, Claudia frequently voiced her lack of desire to sit in a cubicle for eight hours each day.
 That's when the pseudonym "Girl With No Job" (GWNJ) was born.